adambreland/cpp-as_components/README.markdown

 ## News and status
 **Version: pre-release.**

-Testing of `as_components` is currently underway before its initial release.
+Testing of `as_components` is underway before its initial release.
 This includes synchronization testing of `fcgi::FcgiServerInterface`.

 ## Introduction